RoadieHQ/marketing-site/content/docs/integrations/grafana/index.md

 The `EntityGrafanaDashboardsCard` and `EntityGrafanaAlertsCard` components can be [added to catalog dashboards](/docs/getting-started/updating-the-ui/#updating-dashboards).
 These list dashboards and alerts respectively.

-### Set the grafana annotation on entities
+### Set the Grafana annotation on entities

-The grafana plugin uses an annotation to link entities in the Backstage catalog to data in Grafana.
+The Grafana plugin uses an annotation to link entities in the Backstage catalog to data in Grafana.
 This annotation should have a tag in Grafana as its value.
 Any alerts or dashboards with this tag will be displayed once the annotation is set and the components added to the UI.